Last Updated on January 25, 2023

 Mexico is the second largest manufacturer of medical devices in Latin America.
 Most of these industries are located in Baja California, home to over 60 companies that make up 36% of all medical device exports.
 Much like the electronics industry, the medical device manufacturing industry is labor-intensive and highly complex, perfect for the skilled Mexican labor force.
 According to Medical Product Outsourcing magazine, the global medical device market is expected to reach $532 billion by 2024 and Mexico expects to be an important resource in this growth.

 Every major automobile manufacturing in the world, including companies from Japan and Europe, have manufacturing operations in Mexico.
-Chrysler, GM, Ford, BMW, Toyota, Nissan, Audi and Volkswagen all currently have assembly plants in Mexico.
+Chrysler, GM, Ford, BMW, Toyota, Nissan, Audi and Volkswagen all currently have assembly in Mexico plants.
 According to the International Trade Administration, over one million people in Mexico work for the automotive industry, making Mexico the sixth-largest passenger vehicle manufacturer in the world.
 The assembly of automobiles is not the only industry for Mexico, as they are also major producers of automotive parts & electronics, particularly wiring.
 With the variety of industries related to automobiles, the Mexican Automotive Industry Association estimates that Mexico will become the fifth-largest worldwide vehicle producer of all types, not just passenger vehicles, by 2025.

 The aerospace industry is slated for tremendous growth in the next 3-4 years.
 According to FEMIA, an organization founded to promote the aerospace industry in Mexico, Mexico’s aerospace sector grew from 100 manufacturing firms and organizations in 2004 to more than 350 in 2019.
 The International Trade Administration adds in their 2020 report, “Mexico has improved its aerospace manufacturing capabilities, moving from production of components, small parts, and harnesses, to manufacturing of airframes, flight surfaces, small drones, and flight control and avionic assemblies.”